Convert Switched Outlet To Hot

 Photos of a Converted Outlet

-Dear Mr. Electrician: How do I convert switched outlet to hot at all times?
+Dear Mr. Electrician: How do I convert a switched outlet to hot at all times?
 I want to use the switch to control a ceiling fan.

-Answer: Usually to convert switched outlet to hot all of the time a few simple wiring connection changes at the outlet box need to be made.
+Answer: Usually, to convert switched outlet to hot all of the time a few simple wiring connection changes at the outlet box need to be made.

 NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

-If you are working on a white wire that will remain as the LINE (Hot), take the time to re-identify it with another color electrical tape.
+If you are working on a white wire that will remain as the LINE (Hot), take the time to re-identify it with another color of electrical tape.
 Do not use green or gray.
 You can also use a permanent ink marker to colorize the wire.

-In my permit application I included a one page typewritten detailed scope of work describing what I would be doing.
+In my permit application, I included a one-page typewritten detailed scope of work describing what I would be doing.
 It helps the inspector have a better understanding of what’s going on.

 CONVERT SWITCHED OUTLET TO HOT